 If the water in a pool is not moving, it becomes stagnant and muddy, but if it stirs and flows, it becomes clear again; the same is true of a person on a journey.'...Muhammed Asad, Le Chemin de la Mecque (Fayard)

-Cruise around this website and other other site, it seems the more you do the healthier you could become:
+Cruise around this website and our other site, it seems the more you do the healthier you could become:

 Video gaming and surfing the web for hours is exhausting, so surely it counts as some sort of workout too, right?
 One publication from Japan just estimated how many calories it takes to click a mouse button once.
 ‘Convert Anything To Calories’, published by PHP Science World Shinsho, has narrowed down a mouse click to 1.4 calories.
 This is based on an index finger at a volume of 10.8 cubic centimetres, with a weight of 11.7 grams, taking 195 micromoles of ATP (Adenosine Triphosphase) to move the index finger muscles per click.
 Um, okay.
 With the average daily calorie consumption of an adult male and female estimated at 2,000 kcal and 1,700 kcal, respectively, it’s time to get clicking if you want to make any dent in that amount